merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 ## Setting up our story

 Exciting things are happening right now in the world of marine microbiology.
-Our friend and colleague [Tom Delmont](http://twitter.com/tomodelmont) is publishing a [cool story about heterotrophic bacterial diazotrophs](https://www.biorxiv.org/content/10.1101/2021.03.24.436778v1), or HBDs (the paper is currently in press at _The ISME Journal_).
+Our friend and colleague [Tom Delmont](http://twitter.com/tomodelmont) is publishing a [cool story about heterotrophic bacterial diazotrophs](https://www.biorxiv.org/content/10.1101/2021.03.24.436778v1), or HBDs.

+{:.notice}
+Tom's paper is now published at _The ISME Journal_!
+You can find it [at this link](https://www.nature.com/articles/s41396-021-01135-1).
+Yay :)

 For anyone who doesn't know, a diazotroph is a microbe that fixes nitrogen.
 Nitrogen fixation is a very important process that supports all forms of life on Earth by yanking nitrogen atoms from one of the most recalcitrant molecules on earth, N<sub>2</sub> gas, and putting them into biologically-usable molecules such as ammonia.
 It happens quite a lot in the global oceans, so to marine microbiologists, nitrogen-fixing microbes - that is, marine diazotrophs - are a Big Deal.